saivenkateshkurella93/DataAnalysis_PythonProject/README.md

 # Data Analysis using Python
-Information Retrieval - Web pages Document Spawning - Document Analysis We discuss the method for implementing agglomerative clustering for the documents, based on TF-IDF score from HTML documents.
+# Information Retrieval - Web pages Document Spawning - Document Analysis
+This project discusses the methods for implementing agglomerative clustering for the documents, based on TF-IDF score from HTML documents.
 Further, the discussion continues about its performance and comparisons based on the tokenization method and overall time complexity is shown.
 The explanation of code and the process is discussed in a greater detail.

 The data available in raw format can have multiple dimensions of representation, which is accessible in random order.
 Thus, efficient setup of data into a representation is always been a challenge in Information Retrieval field.
 The Information Retrieval domain deals with scenarios where we store data in the disk with a representation, when query is fired, this representation helps to retrieve the data efficiently.
 This efficiency can be in terms of retrieval speed, storage required, ranking and recommendation and many other tasks.
 The ultimate task of the information retrieval is to get the data, send the requested information to the user which is relevant to the query in minimum amount of time.